Norfolk County, Ontario: Waterford Heritage & Agricultural Museum

 The Waterford Heritage & Agricultural Museum is located in Waterford's best known industrial landmarks "The Pickle Factory".
 The museum exhibits the social, industrial, and agricultural history of the area through the use of interactive and engaging exhibits.

-Norfolk County Archives at Eva Brook Donly Museum
+Norfolk County Archives

-The Eva Brook Donly Museum is a Victorian-period historic house museum that has been featuring displays of local history since it first opened in 1946.
-Located in downtown Simcoe and operated by Norfolk County, the museum is renowned for its collections of artwork by the late William Edgar Cantelon and Eva Brook Donly.
-Here, you can see Dr. Troyer's infamous witch trap, Abigail Becker's gold medal presented to her for having rescued stranded sailors in 1854, an original Van Norman stove and much more.
-The museum also has an extensive archival collection of local genealogical historical material, including photographs, diaries, wills, legal papers, obituaries, maps and more.
+The Norfolk County Archives is housed at the former Eva Brook Donly Museum, a Victorian-period historic house museum that featured displays of local history since it first opened in 1946.
+Located in downtown Simcoe and operated by Norfolk County, the museum was renowned for its collections of artwork by the late William Edgar Cantelon and Eva Brook Donly.
+The museum has always had an extensive archival collection of local genealogical historical material, including photographs, diaries, wills, legal papers, obituaries, maps and more.
 The archival collection is now a part of Norfolk County Archives.
 Norfolk County established their municipal archives there in 2018 and the collection has grown to include the corporate records for the County, including Council meeting minutes, by-laws, assessment rolls, vital statistics and other County administrative records.